DEV Community

 Lerna is a fast, modern build system for managing and publishing multiple JavaScript/TypeScript packages from the same repository.

 Lerna-Lite is a lighter version of Lerna (every commands are optional in Lerna-Lite) as opposed to Lerna which is a "all-in-one" tool which includes 15 commands.
-Another difference is that the newest Lerna version has a dependency on Nx, but on the other hand Lerna-Lite does not require neither use Nx.
+Another difference is that the newest Lerna version has Nx as a dependency, but on the other hand Lerna-Lite does not require neither use Nx.
 Lastly, Lerna-Lite was created couple months before Nx company took over stewardship of Lerna.

-3. GitHub Secret: navigate to your GitHub project to automate and add a secret, click on project "Settings -> General -> (security) Secret and Variables -> Actions"
+2. Go to your GitHub project and add a secret, click on "Settings -> General -> (security) Secret and Variables -> Actions"

-• create a new secret as NPM_TOKEN and paste your NPM token from previous step.
+• add new secret "NPM_TOKEN" and paste your NPM token from previous step.

 5. Create a GitHub Action Workflow (2 use cases are shown below)